International Baccalaureate (IB)

 Prerequisites and How to Apply

 In order to attend one of the IB high schools, a student must apply and qualify for one of the limited seats during the open enrollment period during his/her eighth-grade year.
-For the upcoming school year, interested students must apply online during November/December, and select an available screening testing date in January.
-Based on the results of the screening test, students will be invited and notified in March.
+For the upcoming school year, interested students must apply by completing two steps:

 High School IB Programs

 Students zoned for the following high schools are eligible to attend the Bartow High IB Program: